 Data silos can appear in many forms, from legacy systems that cannot integrate with modern platforms to standalone spreadsheets used by individual teams.
 The key characteristic is that the information remains difficult for other systems or departments to access.

-When information is fragmented across disconnected systems, organizations struggle to maintain a single source of truth.
+When information is fragmented across disconnected systems, businesses struggle to maintain a single source of truth.
 Departments may rely on conflicting datasets, making enterprise reporting slower, less accurate, and more difficult to trust.

 Real-World Examples of Data Silos